Cyclopentadienyliron dicarbonyl dimer: Structure

 The solid-state molecular structure of both cis and trans isomers have been analyzed by X-ray and neutron diffraction.
 The Fe–Fe separation and the Fe–C bond lengths are the same in the Fe2C2 rhomboids, an exactly planar Fe2C2 four-membered ring in the trans isomer versus a folded rhomboid in cis with an angle of 164°, and significant distortions in the Cp ring of the trans isomer reflecting different Cp orbital populations.
 Although older textbooks show the two iron atoms bonded to each other, theoretical analyses indicate the absence of a direct Fe–Fe bond.
 This view is consistent with computations and X-ray crystallographic data that indicate a lack of significant electron density between the iron atoms.
 However, Labinger offers a dissenting view, based primarily on chemical reactivity and spectroscopic data, arguing that electron density is not necessarily the best indication of the presence of a chemical bond.
 Moreover, without an Fe–Fe bond, the bridging carbonyls must be formally treated as an μ-X2 ligand and μ-L ligand in order for the iron centers to satisfy the 18-electron rule.
 This formalism is argued to give misleading implications with respect to the chemical and spectroscopic behavior of the carbonyl groups.

 Synthesis

-Cp2Fe2(CO)4 was first prepared in 1955 at Harvard by Geoffrey Wilkinson using the same method employed today: the reaction of iron pentacarbonyl and dicyclopentadiene.
+Cp2Fe2(CO)4 was first prepared in 1955 using the same method employed today: the reaction of iron pentacarbonyl and dicyclopentadiene.